ele-l10n-cjk/wingpanel-indicator-inputmethod/README.md

 ![Screenshot](data/screenshot.png?raw=true)

-Wingpanel Input Method Indicator is an additional Indicator for [Wingpanel](https://github.com/elementary/wingpanel) that allows you to choose current input method editor, which should be useful when you'd like to type Chinese, Japanese, and Korean.
+Wingpanel Input Method Indicator is an additional Indicator for [Wingpanel](https://github.com/elementary/wingpanel) that allows you to choose current input method engine, which should be useful when you'd like to type Chinese, Japanese, and Korean.

 This project tries to address https://github.com/elementary/os/issues/103.